William Shakespeare: The Bard of Avon

 2. “All the world’s a stage, and all the men and women merely players.”

-• Jaques (As You Like It, Act 2, Scene 7) This metaphorical statement captures the idea that life is akin to a theatrical performance, with individuals assuming various roles and personas as they navigate the complexities of human experience.
+• Jacques (As You Like It, Act 2, Scene 7).
+This metaphorical statement captures the idea that life is akin to a theatrical performance.
+With individuals assuming various roles and personas as they navigate the complexities of human experience.

 3. “The course of true love never did run smooth.”